How Do We Create Real & Measurable Change?

 Understanding The Points Of Interaction

 We audit the customer lifecycle from end to end, mapping out all the points of interaction.
-This helps identify opportunities that impact and influence customer decisions from their initial
+This helps identify opportunities that impact and influence customer decisions from their initial interaction, to their first purchase, to their continued engagement.

 - The customer interaction stages are clearly identified